wooobotch/SDL2CV/README.md

 ### Motivation

-Lame videos, single-page CV, at least two page CV, lame video introducing something (myself, code, or just verification video), thousands of sites to manage the same information.
+Lots of interviews, single-page CV, at least two page CV, lame video introducing something (myself, code, or just verification video), thousands of sites to manage the same information.

 Now it's time for the comeback, my comeback: Do someone want to know something about me?
 Compile it!